-- Learn how to respond to a media brief - Plan your response to the brief - Apply skills and techniques to a production - Justify the process and outcome you have developed - Reflect on your application of skills, time management and use of resources
+- Learn how to respond to a media brief - Plan your response to the brief - · Apply skills and techniques to a production - · Justify the process and outcome you have developed - Reflect on your application of skills, time management and use of resources.

 Through the use of contemporary equipment, you will develop your practical skills by having the opportunity to produce your own media productions.
-This involves using Digital cameras and DV video cameras as well as learning to use the software to manipulate and edit moving and still images and sound.
-You will have access to the imac suite, which enables you to edit film footage digitally using Premier Pro, record and edit pod casts and music using imac's Garage band; manipulate photographs using Photoshop plus much more.
+This involves using digital cameras as well as learning to use professional software to manipulate and edit moving and still images and sound.
+You will have access to the Mac suite, which enables you to edit film footage digitally using Premier Pro; record and edit podcasts and music; manipulate photographs using Photoshop plus much more.